 Which wax does your salon offer?

-Traditional waxes: Honey wax or one with lemon and sugar may be harsher on the skin’s surface and often leave behind thin and very short hair growth.
+Honey wax or one with lemon and sugar may be harsher on the skin’s surface and often leave behind thin and very short hair growth.
 There is also more probability of ingrown hair.
 Normal waxing may not suit your skin type or soothe your skin problems.
-If you do opt for it, make sure you moisturise your skin well after the waxing session.
+If you do opt for it, make sure you moisturize your skin well after the waxing session.